This post contains affiliate links.

 Electric Wiring of a Power Wheels Vehicle Based on Mode or Gear

-We've mentioned a few times now that the wiring and circuit type a Power Wheels vehicle uses depends on what mode or gear it is in.
+I've mentioned a few times now that the wiring and circuit type a Power Wheels vehicle uses depends on what mode or gear it is in.
 These toys can ultimately drive in three modes: forward, reverse, high-low gear.

 A parallel circuit will run 12V from the Power Wheels' battery to the motors for high gear, and a series circuit will run 6V to each motor from the Power Wheels' battery for low gear.
 Driving forward or in reverse is achieved by the switching polarity of the 6-pin toggle switch.

 In its simplest form, this is how the wiring of any Power Wheels vehicle works.
 However, if you intend to fix or alter your Power Wheels' wiring, you might want to know how everything works in a little more detail.
-Therefore, we've listed each of the Power Wheels' modes below and how power is transferred differently through its wiring for each.
+Therefore, I've listed each of the Power Wheels' modes below and how power is transferred differently through its wiring for each.

 Electric Wiring for Power Wheels High-Low